wp-plugins/hotspots/readme.txt

 = Reports =
 There are various reports which provide statistics and graphs of all user activity on your website.
 Each report can be filtered for different devices, browsers, operating systems, page widths and within a period of time (today, yesterday, last week, last 30 days or last 60 days).
 The following are some examples of reports that can be generated:
-* Graph and count of all page views, page hits, mouse clicks, touch screen taps, AJAX actions and custom events
+* Graph and count of all page views, page hits, mouse clicks, touch screen taps, AJAX actions and custom events,
-* Averages and total count of all page views, page hits, mouse clicks, touch screen taps, AJAX actions and custom events per users and pages
+* Averages and total count of all page views, page hits, mouse clicks, touch screen taps, AJAX actions and custom events per users and pages,
-* Compare a graph and count of multiple custom events which can be used to determine which are more popular or easy to use
+* Compare a graph and count of multiple custom events which can be used to determine which are more popular or easy to use,

 = Custom Events =